Are you sure you want to clear your comparison?

 If you think you’re saving money by scrubbing dishes yourself, you might want to rethink.
 Dishwashers use far less water than handwashing, and if you have an energy-efficient model, the electricity cost per cycle is minimal.

 Washing by hand also means running hot water continuously, which can significantly increase your water heating bill.
-What is the most cost-effective approach?
-Load your dishwasher properly and only run it when it’s full.
-No half-loads unless your machine has an eco-setting that adjusts water use accordingly.
+What Is the Most Cost-Effective Approach?

 How Much Water Does a 1-Hour Dishwasher Cycle Use?